nick-wilson/hpc-checks/README.md

 Where applicable the performance of a benchmark or the time of execution is used as the pass/fail metric.

 The jobs are run through the PBS job scheduler via cron scripts.
+The standard tests are run daily, a few tests are run more frequently, some tests are run weekly and some are run on demand.

 The directory structure is as follows:
 ```